coatyio/coaty-js/docs/man/sensor-things-guide.md

 }
 ```

-When a Sensor is registered, SensorSourceController contains the Sensors in
+When a Sensor is registered, SensorSourceController contains the Sensors in its
-its memory in SensorContainers, which contain both the Coaty Sensor object
+memory in SensorContainers, which contain both the Coaty Sensor object and the
-and the SensorIo used with it.
+SensorIo used with it.
 You can access a container with
 `getSensorContainer(sensorId: Uuid)` method.
 You can also find all containers
 with `registeredSensorContainers()`.
+You can find a sensor satisfying a
+predicate by `findSensor()`.

 Once a Sensor is registered, it is advertised (unless skipSensorAdvertise is
 set in controller options).
 The controller also starts to listen for Discover